-The Issuer is dependent upon the debt capital markets as a source of debt capital.
-Any downgrade of the Issuer's credit ratings, or the credit ratings of SBAB, is likely to increase the Issuer's borrowing costs, adversely affect its liquidity position, limit its access to the debt capital markets, undermine confidence in and the competitive position of the Issuer, trigger obligations under certain bilateral terms in some of its trading and collateralised financing contracts, including requiring the provision of additional collateral or the replacement of the Issuer with another counterparty, and/or limit the range of counterparties willing to enter into transactions with the Issuer.
-Any of the events above would lead to increasing funding costs with decreasing marginals and incomes from SCBC's core business, i.e. mortgage lending, and could therefore have an immediate and material adverse effect on the Issuer's business and results of operations.
+SCBC and SBAB are dependent upon the debt capital markets as a source of debt capital.
+Any downgrade of SCBC's credit ratings, or the credit ratings of SBAB, is likely to increase the SBAB Group's borrowing costs, adversely affect its liquidity position, limit its access to the debt capital markets, undermine confidence in and the competitive position of the SBAB Group, trigger obligations under certain bilateral terms in some of its trading and collateralised financing contracts, including requiring the provision of additional collateral or the replacement of SBAB or SCBC with another counterparty, and/or limit the range of counterparties willing to enter into transactions with SBAB and SCBC.
+Any of the events above could lead to increasing funding costs with decreasing margins and incomes from the SBAB Group's core business, i.e. mortgage lending, and could therefore have an immediate and material adverse effect on the SBAB Group and the SCBC's business and results of operations.

-Furthermore, since the Issuer's shares are not listed, it does not have access to the equity capital markets, and as a consequence, the Issuer is dependent upon its ultimate owner (the Kingdom of Sweden) as a source of equity capital.
-If the owner does not provide SBAB, and in turn the Issuer, with equity capital to the extent SBAB and/or the Issuer needs and/or if the debt capital markets are not available to SBAB nor the Issuer or the cost of debt capital is significantly increased, this is likely to affect the liquidity and funding of SBAB and/or the Issuer and, consequently, the Issuer's capacity to fulfil its payment obligations.
+Furthermore, since SCBC's shares are not listed, it does not have direct access to the equity capital markets, and as a consequence, SCBC is partly dependent upon its ultimate owner (the Kingdom of Sweden) as a source of equity capital.
+If the owner does not provide SBAB, and in turn SCBC, with equity capital to the extent SBAB and/or SCBC needs and/or if the debt capital markets are not available to SBAB nor SCBC or the cost of debt capital is significantly increased, this is likely to affect the liquidity and funding of SBAB and/or SCBC and, consequently, SCBC's capacity to fulfil its payment obligations.